Bearer/bearer/docs/quickstart.md

 # Quick Start

 Discover your application security risks and vulnerabilities in only a few minutes.
-In this guide you will install Bearer, run the [SAST scanner](/explanations/scanners) on a local project, and view the results of a [security report](/explanations/reports/#security-report).
+In this guide you will install Bearer CLI, run the [SAST scanner](/explanations/scanners) on a local project, and view the results of a [security report](/explanations/reports/#security-report).
 Let's get started!

 ## Installation

-The quickest way to install Bearer is with the install script.
+The quickest way to install Bearer CLI is with the install script.
 It will auto-select the best build for your architecture. _Defaults installation to `./bin` and to the latest release version_:

 ```bash
 curl -sfL https://raw.githubusercontent.com/Bearer/bearer/main/contrib/install.sh | sh
 ```

-Or, if your platform supports it, with [Homebrew](https://brew.sh/) using [Bearer's official Homebrew tap](https://github.com/Bearer/homebrew-tap):
+Or, if your platform supports it, with [Homebrew](https://brew.sh/) using [Bearer CLI's official Homebrew tap](https://github.com/Bearer/homebrew-tap):

 ```bash
 brew install Bearer/tap/bearer
 ```

-If you need more control or another way to install Bearer, we offer more [installation options](/reference/installation).
+If you need more control or another way to install Bearer CLI, we offer more [installation options](/reference/installation).

 ## Scan your project

-The easiest way to try out Bearer is with the OWASP [Juice Shop](https://github.com/juice-shop/juice-shop) example project.
+The easiest way to try out Bearer CLI is with the OWASP [Juice Shop](https://github.com/juice-shop/juice-shop) example project.
 Clone or download it to a convenient location to get started.

 ```bash
 git clone https://github.com/juice-shop/juice-shop.git